r-three/git-theta/README.md

 *Note:* A Single Deep Learning Framework

-If you plan to track model checkpoints created by a single deep learning framework, e.g. only PyTorch or only Tensorflow, you can elect to ensure that only your framework of choice will be installed.
+If you plan to track model checkpoints created by a single deep learning framework, e.g. only PyTorch or only TensorFlow, you can elect to ensure that only your framework of choice will be installed.
 For example, install Git-Theta with only PyTorch checkpoint support:

 ``` bash
 cd git-theta
 pip install .[pytorch]
 ```

-Alternativly, if you have already installed your framework, i.e. pip doesn't need to make sure that it is installed, you can just install Git-Theta without any deep-learning frameworks using `pip install git-theta`.
+Alternatively, if you have already installed your framework, i.e. pip doesn't need to make sure that it is installed, you can just install Git-Theta without any deep-learning frameworks using `pip install git-theta`.

 ## Version Controling a Model